loveencounterflow/interskiplist/README.md

 ## Discontinuous Ranges

-Contiguous intervals are great because they are simple: they are fully described by giving a lower and an upper bound, period.
+Contiguous intervals are great because they are simple: Save for the metadata, any given interval is fully described by giving its lower and its upper bound, period.
 In real life, however, discontinuous ranges are common.
-In Unicode, for example, CJK characters are split over no less than around 20 blocks (a Unicode 'block' being a contiguous interval of codepoints whose boundaries are normally multiples of 128); accordingly, to add the information to indicate 'this is a CJK codepoint', we have to insert around 20 intervals to the skip list.
+In Unicode, for example, CJK characters are split over no less than around 20 blocks (where a Unicode 'block', in turn, *is* a contiguous interval of codepoints); accordingly, to add the information to indicate 'this is a CJK codepoint', we have to insert around 20 intervals to the skip list.

 InterSkipList enables discontinuous ranges by way of the `name` attribute.
 It is quite simple: each interval must have its own unique ID, but a name can be used for any number of intervals.
-When you then query the skip list, you will be given a list of names in insertion order, with earlier duplicates removed (and later duplicates kept).
+Quering the skip list for names, a list of names will be returned (in insertion order, with earlier duplicates removed, and later duplicates kept).
 For example, let's build a partial description for 7bit US-ASCII (U+00 ..
 U+7F):

 ```coffee